 “Well, it’s nice to meet a neighbor, Scotty.
 However weird.”
 She uncrossed her arms and walked from behind the island toward him, hand extended.
 He smiled then and shook her hand.
 “Since you’re here,” she said, “can you help me carry that table in?”

-I hope you enjoyed this short story excerpt.
-If you’d like to have access to a private library of short stories, poetry, and excerpts from my novel while I write it, you can become a supporter on Patreon.
-Members-only access to my work starts at only $3 per month.
+If you’d like to read more of my writing, including scenes from my novel while I work on it, as well as short stories, poetry, and other things I have in the works, you can become a supporter on Patreon.
+Members-only access to my work starts at only $1 per month.